Best mid range affordable flagship phones in 2022

 You'll also love these

-Unlike proper flagship phones, affordable ones usually have to make a compromise or two to achieve the lower price.
+Unlike proper flagship phones, affordable flagship phones usually have to make a compromise or two to achieve the lower price.
 It's up to you to decide which things you're comfortable missing out on and which are must-haves for you.

-How to buy the best mid range smartphone for you
+How to buy the best budget flagship phone for you

 Generally, smartphones have four main aspects:

 - Build quality

 Even the best mid range phones can't deliver top results in all four, so you have to prioritize.
 If you take a ton of photos, then go for the mid range phone with the best camera.
 If you game on your phone a lot or use heavy apps, performance and battery life is what you should focus on.
 And if you don't use your phone much but want something that looks and feels nice then go for the fanciest one.